Degree and Program Information

 Accredited law schools in the United States typically require at least the following from applicants prior to admission:

-3. a satisfactory score on the Law School Admission Test (LSAT)
+- a satisfactory score on the Law School Admission Test (LSAT),

-Prelaw students are also urged to meet with the Law School Admissions Council (LSAC) prelaw advisors in the SLAC or in the Political Science Department to help students create individualized Law School Admission Test (LSAT) preparation plans using SLAC materials; research and select appropriate law schools; and complete personal statements, addenda, and resumes for students' Credential Assembly Service (CAS) files.
-Prelaw and appointment scheduling information are available at www.txst.edu/slac/prelaw.html.
+Prelaw students are also urged to meet with the Law School Admissions Council (LSAC) prelaw advisors in SLAC, the Political Science and/or Criminal Justice Departments to help students create individualized Law School Admission Test (LSAT) preparation plans using SLAC materials; research and select appropriate law schools; and complete personal statements, addenda, and resumes for students' Credential Assembly Service (CAS) files.
+Prelaw and appointment scheduling information are available at www.txst.edu/slac/prelaw.html and the departments of Political Science and Criminal Justice and Criminology.

 Pharmacy